 Curiosity is in our nature

 Do you want to understand the diversity of form and function in the living world?
-Are you passionate about preserving natural resources?
-Great!
-We share your excitement and welcome like-minded students into our labs, research support facilities, and our unique field sites – a large greenhouse, collections of entomological, vertebrate and herbarium specimens and thousands of hectares of forest.
+Are you passionate about conservation and preserving natural resources?
+At SFA, we share your excitement and welcome enthusiastic students into our labs, research support facilities and unique field sites — a large greenhouse; collections of entomological, vertebrate and herbarium specimens; and thousands of hectares of forest.

 Natural career paths

 Evolutionary biologists and ecologists have broad and interesting career opportunities.
-They find employment in a range of settings such as forests, zoos, museums and botanical gardens.
-Their skillsets enable them to teach the next generation to protect and preserve nature, find breakthroughs as a lab researcher or guide the public’s understanding of our natural environment by working in a national park.
+They find employment in a range of settings, including careers with local, state, and national agencies as well as, zoos, museums and botanical gardens.
+Their training enables them to teach the next generation to understand and interpret the natural environment.
+Become part of the SFA Lumberjack impact on the world as you work to preserve natural resources or use plants in the development of life-saving medicines.

 Undergraduate programs and requirements